 Exceptions are particularly valuable in various scenarios, such as:

-In each of these scenarios, exceptions provide a structured and flexible approach to handle errors, allowing developers to build more resilient and fault-tolerant applications.
+In each of these scenarios, exceptions provide a structured and flexible approach to handling errors.
+This allows developers to build more resilient and fault-tolerant applications.

 Exploring Return Codes